Tech-invite3GPPspaceIETF RFCsSIP

 • Based on the notification of application(s) in use, provided by "UE Communication" analytics, the PCF may request the "Service Experience" analytics (optionally per RAT Type and/or per Frequency) for each application in use as defined in the list of examples of operator policies that may include network analytics as input for a policy decision.

-• Based on the notification of "User Data Congestion", the PCF may further request the NWDAF directly or via DCCF, if deployed, to report the "Data Dispersion Analytics" of either a UE or just the Top Heavy UEs located at the congested area of interest.
+• Based on the "User Data Congestion" statistics or predictions, the PCF may further request the NWDAF directly or via DCCF, if deployed, to report the "Data Dispersion Analytics" of either a UE or just the Top Heavy UEs located at the congested area of interest.
 To mitigate the reported or predicted congestion at the area of interest, the PCF may perform:

 • AM Policy Association modification to update UE-AMBR, RFSP index and/or service area restriction, for those UEs reported as heavy users.